UADACID/react-native-mini-workshop/README.md

 # react-native-mini-workshop

-> Create simple applications using react navigation

-## Documentation
-> You can read the documentation more clearly on the following [React Navigation.](https://reactnavigation.org/)
+> Create simple applications using react navigation, You can read the documentation more clearly on the following [React Navigation.](https://reactnavigation.org/)